Kalatco/Shop/README.md

 `{Ingress IP address} minikube.local`

-### Startup Servers
+### Startup Deployments

 1. configure kubernetes/celery/deployment.yaml and kubernetes/django/deployment.yaml to have the correct env variables for gmail email and password.
+And modify docker image in the deployment files if necessary.

 2. Apply the rabbitmq deployment: